 A: We recommend not giving children cell phones.
-A major U.S. government funded study recently confirmed cell phone radiation causes brain tumors in animals.
+A major U.S. government-funded study recently confirmed cell phone radiation causes brain tumors in animals.
 The WHO's International Agency for Research on Cancer classifies the radiation from a cell phone as a Group 2B 'Possible Carcinogen'.
-Over a dozen countries presently warn about risks to children from cell phones and microwave radiation - emitting devices, and several countries also ban advertising to children The official Russian Federation advises persons under 18 to not use mobile phones at all, and that there be courses in school for children advising of the risks.
-Just recently, in September 2016, the Israel Education Ministry completely prohibited the use of cell phones in the classroom, for health and psychological reasons.
+Over a dozen countries presently warn about risks to children from cell phones and microwave radiation-emitting devices, and several countries also ban advertising to children The official Russian Federation advises persons under 18 to not use mobile phones at all, and that there be courses in school for children advising of the risks.
+Just recently, on September 2016, the Israel Education Ministry completely prohibited the use of cell phones in the classroom, for health and psychological reasons.
 If on occasion you do permit a child to use a cell phone, it would best be used for quick check-ins, using a wired headset or speakerphone, and not for games, research or entertainment.
 Adults and children, alike, would be well-advised to use a hard-wired computer at home for accessing the internet for these purposes and to use mobile devices infrequently, for very brief durations.

 Q: My children text a lot and rarely use the phone—is texting OK?

 A: Some think texting is safer.
-This is true because one's head receives significantly less radiofrequency radiation (RF) exposure while texting, however, understand there still is radiation exposure occurring with texting, just to other parts of the body, and over the course of a day these exposures can add up.
+This is true because one's head receives significantly less radiofrequency radiation (RF) exposure while texting, however, understands there still is radiation exposure occurring with texting, just to other parts of the body, and over the course of a day these exposures can add up.
 Note that psychologists also warn texting encourages 'dissociation', where a child can become disconnected from themselves and lose the ability to be fully present in relationships.
 Serial and heavy texting may have important consequences for children in the formative years so it's important to think of both the physical effects of mobile devices from the radiation as well as their impact on mental health.
-Minimizing use of mobile devices in children, whether calls or texting, except for emergencies, and encouraging greater human interactions where true relationships can be formed is the most prudent strategy.
+Minimizing the use of mobile devices in children, whether calls or texting, except for emergencies, and encouraging greater human interactions where true relationships can be formed is the most prudent strategy.